389ds/389ds.github.io/docs/389ds/design/security-audit-log-design.md

 The connection and operation ID's

+#### High Profile

+If the targeted DN is on a "high profile" list (system admins, Root DN, etc) then flag it as so.

 #### MSG

 Detailed info.
 Failed bind, account lockout, authorization resource DN - what the user tried to modify (mod_dn="") err=50, etc.